FAQs What is yoga (in a nutshell, please)? This is a big question, with lots of answers;

 Are there any unspoken yoga-studio rules I should know about?
 At the studio, you’ll be asked to take off your shoes, and you’ll also be asked to keep the practice space itself quiet and meditative before class begins – but please do feel free to catch up with friends and chat everywhere else in the studio.

 What temperature is the studio?
-Our main studio is heated by infrared panels to a base-line temperature between 22 and 25 degrees.
+Our main studio is heated by infrared panels to a base-line temperature of around 20 degrees.

 I have an injury: can I still practice?
 Maybe, depending on the injury.
-If you are injured, you should always let your teacher know before the class begins, and you should never practice if you have been advised not to by a medical practitioner.
+If you are injured and you have decided to come to class, please listen to your body and don't do anything that exacerbates the injury.
+You should not practice if you have been advised not to by a medical practitioner.

 I’m pregnant: what should I do?
 Amazing, congratulations.

-If you are more than 12 weeks pregnant, have an established yoga practice, and a relationship with your teacher(s) at ESY, you may be able to participate in select group classes outside our pregnancy programme (this excludes all Power, Yoga Conditioning and Intermediate Vinyasa classes).
-If you are beyond your first trimester, and you would like to participate in a group class on our general schedule, please note that it is your responsibility to make your teacher aware of your pregnancy before every class you plan to attend (even if you have mentioned your pregnancy to that same teacher previously).
-Please be aware, too, that your teacher may refuse to admit you to the class if s/he thinks that the planned sequence is not appropriate for pregnancy
+If you are more than 12 weeks pregnant and have an established yoga practice you may be able to participate in select group classes.
+If you are beyond your first trimester, and you would like to participate in a group class on our general schedule, please note that it is your responsibility to listen to your body and make adjustments where necessary.